ArturoEchanique/ArturoEchanique/README.md

 ## About me:

 <p align="center"> "Recently graduated from Ironhack, a MERN bootcamp where we have learned to work intensively and teamwork.
-In the last 3 years I have been training in disciplines such as artificial intelligence (machine learning, tensorflow, deep learning oriented mathematics), web development (html, Javascript, Angular, React), programming with Phyton."</p>
+In the last 3 years I have been training in disciplines such as artificial intelligence (machine learning, tensorflow, deep learning oriented mathematics), web development (html, Javascript, Angular, React) and programming with Phyton."</p>
 <br>

 ## :boom: What I am currently working on: